To view the complete schedule of courses for

 ITAL 230: Social Issues in Italian Cinema

-Italian directors and scriptwriters have consistently shown a strong awareness of their country's socio-political complexities.
-From the Mafia to political corruption, Italian artists fearlessly engage with their society's scandals, corruption cases, and untimely and unjust deaths of their fellow citizens.
+Social issues have a stronger impact when presented visually.
+Since Neorealism, Italian directors and scriptwriters have consistently shown a deep interest in their country's socio-political complexities while making spectators aware of possible different readings of reality cinema can always propose vis-à-vis manipulated news.
+From Sicily-ridden Mafia to political corruption, engaged filmmakers thus fearlessly engage with social inequities, scandals, and unjust deaths.
+Their tool is the careful construction of narratives of resistance.
 Students will see and analyze films from the postwar period to the current day.
-Through films like Divorce Italian-Style or Gomorrah, students gain an understanding of how movies centered on social issues can be simultaneously entertaining and thought-provoking.
+Through films like Divorce Italian-Style and Gomorrah, students gain an understanding of how movies centered on social issues can be at once entertaining and thought provoking.
+While this course focuses on the way Italian filmmakers deal with the visual representation of social issues, students might apply the learned skills to better grasp also cinematic representations of their own social reality.
 Taught in English.
+Satisfies requirements for Humanities.
+Same as MDIA 308.

 ITAL 231: New Italian Cinema 1980-2005

 Cinema is perhaps one of the most important elements that connote and make Italian culture so famous around the world.
 From La Dolce Vita to La Vita e Bella, Italian films speak to different crowds in different ways.
 The overall image is one of a country whose citizens are fraught by problems and existential issues that bears always that life must be lived at its fullest, no matter the historical period.
 At the core of this course lies the study of the techniques and the themes contemporary Italian directors employ in their distinctive engagement to treat and depict the mishaps of an expansive lack of (Italian) identity, massive immigration, unemployment, precarious work, and expanded or dysfunctional families.
 Taught in English.
 Satisfies requirements for humanities.

 ITAL 233: The Myth of Childhood in Italian Cinema